WaterSense and Water Efficient Products

 - Following up on implemented measures, including fully commissioning equipment, putting in place operations and maintenance plans; and measuring and verifying energy and water savings.

-Federal Acquisition Regulation Part 23.202 sets federal policy to acquire supplies and services that promote water efficiency and help foster markets for emerging technologies.
+FAR Part 23.202 sets federal policy to acquire supplies and services that promote water efficiency and help foster markets for emerging technologies.
 This policy extends to all acquisitions, including those below the simplified acquisition threshold.

 Find and Purchase

+WaterSense products, identified with the WaterSense symbol, are available for purchase at GSA Advantage!®.
 The EPA’s WaterSense website lists qualifying water-efficient products.
 Be sure to purchase products marked with the WaterSense label when they are available.
 WaterSense currently covers the following product categories:

 - Bathroom Sink Faucets;